ahnafnafee/PostScript-Preview/README.md

 [Environment]::SetEnvironmentVariable("Path",[Environment]::GetEnvironmentVariable("Path", [EnvironmentVariableTarget]::Machine) + ";C:\Program Files\gs\gs9.55.0\lib;C:\Program Files\gs\gs9.55.0\bin;C:\ProgramData\chocolatey\lib\pdf2svg\tools\pdf2svg-windows-master\dist-64bits",[EnvironmentVariableTarget]::Machine)
 ```

+**Now close restart VSCode**.
 You should now be able to view the EPS/PS files in the preview.

 If you are having issues setting the PATH, you can set it using the GUI instead as described [here](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
 The paths that need to be added are: